shriram/anonymous-recursive-function/README.md

 This specifically binds the name `$MyInvocation`, to mimic the syntax of PowerShell, though the `$` here does not mean anything special.

+## What is It Not?

+It's not the Y-combinator.
+The Y-combinator also enables you to define anonymous recursive functions, but not everything that does so is a Y-combinator.
+This is just a macro over explicit recursion.

+It's not `rec`. `rec` defines named recursive functions, not anonymous ones.

 ## Examples

 The file [`client.rkt`](./client.rkt) shows several uses of increasing